camunda/camunda-bpm-platform/spin/README.md

 # FAQ

-## Why should I use Spin instead of the Java DOM Api?
+## Why should I use Spin instead of the Java DOM API?

-Java provides a Built-in Dom API along with a Parser.
+Java provides a built-in Dom API along with a Parser.
 Spin provides a lightweight Wrapper around the Dom API which makes it easier to work with than the Dom API.
-At any time you can access the underlying Dom object by unwrapping it:
+You can access the underlying Dom object at any time by unwrapping it:

 ```java
 Element e = XML( xmlSource ).childElement("customer").unwrap();